nabil-boag/angular-multimocks/README.md

 If the generated `build/scenarios.js` is too large, running it on mobile devices might cause memory issues.

 You can choose to build multiple files, one for each scenario by specifying `multipleFiles: true` and `dest` as a directory instead of it being a `.js` file.
 Your Grunt configuration should look something like:

     // load the task
-    grunt.loadNpmTasks('tempo-scenario');
+    grunt.loadNpmTasks('angular-scenario');

     // configuration for scenarios
     scenarios: {